 Lace by Tanaya Jewelry was created in 2009 by model/designer Tanaya Henry to inspire women and men to be confident regardless of age or race.
 It started as a hobby for Tanaya Henry, but it can now be seen on celebrities & fashionistas worldwide.

-All Lace by Tanaya’s pieces are handmade and designed in Los Angeles, CA. They always seek creative talent to join and help expand our team.
-You will find rings, necklaces, and many more in Lace by Tanaya jewelry collections.
+All Lace by Tanaya’s pieces are handmade and designed in Los Angeles, CA. You will find rings, necklaces, and many more in the Lace by Tanaya jewelry collections.

 People Also Read: Top 10 Black-owned Record Labels Shaping the Industry